pulibrary/pulfalight/README.md

 A subset of collections (the same that are run in specs) can be indexed into development via `bundle exec rake pulfalight:seed`

-### Citation Formatting

-Citations are generated for collections and components, and rendered on the show page for either of these resources.
-The default formatted repository sources may be found and updated within the appropriate [configuration file](./config/citations.yml).

 #### Adding new EADs to test suite.

 1. Open up `app/services/aspace_fixture_generator.rb`